Donigan Cumming: Career

-Cumming's major solo exhibitions, beginning with photography and sound installations, include Reality and Motive in Documentary Photography (New York and Paris, 1986), The Mirror, the Hammer and the Stage (Chicago, 1990), Diverting the Image (Windsor, 1993), Pretty Ribbons (Arles, 1994), Harry’s Diary (New York, 1994), Les Pleureurs (Paris, 1995), La Répétition (Lausanne, 1996), Barber’s Music (Ottawa, 1999), Moving Stills (Montreal, 1999 and Rotterdam, 2000), and Gimlet Eye (Cardiff, 2001).
+Cumming's major solo exhibitions, beginning with photography and sound installations, include Reality and Motive in Documentary Photography (New York and Paris, 1986), The Mirror, the Hammer and the Stage (Chicago, 1990), Diverting the Image (Windsor, 1993), Pretty Ribbons (Arles, 1994), Harry's Diary (New York, 1994), Les Pleureurs (Paris, 1995), La Répétition (Lausanne, 1996), Barber's Music (Ottawa, 1999), Moving Stills (Montreal, 1999 and Rotterdam, 2000), and Gimlet Eye (Cardiff, 2001).
 In 2005, Moving Pictures, curated by Peggy Gale at the Museum of Contemporary Canadian Art (Toronto), presented a survey of Cumming's work in a variety of media, including video, photography, and mixed-media and featuring the large-scale encaustic collage Prologue and Epilogue, which went on to be featured in Donigan Cumming: La somme, le sommeil, le cauchemar, curated by Catherine Bédard for Le Mois de la Photo à Paris (Centre culturel, Paris, 2006).
 A residence undertaken at Centre VU (Quebec City) resulted in Kincora, a large suite of drawings printed in inkjet and exhibited at VU and La Galerie Éric Devlin in 2008.

 A survey of Cumming's work in multimedia, photography, and video was presented in the 2008 exhibition Ex Votos at Mount Saint Vincent University Art Gallery (Halifax).

 Cumming's video works have screened in Canada and internationally since he took up video in 1995.
 In 1998, the International Film Festival Rotterdam (IFFR) featured Cumming's work in the program The Cruel Machine.
 In 2000, his video installation Moving Stills was featured in the IFFR's Exploding Cinema, while his work Fountain premiered at the IFFR in 2005.
 Cumming's videos have screened at the New York Video Festival, the Whitney Museum of American Art, Anthology Film Archives, and the Museum of Modern Art, and have also shown regularly at the Festival du Nouveau Cinéma.
 Two retrospectives of his video work were organized in 2002, at the Pacific Film Archive (Berkeley, California) and at Visions du Réel, Nyon International Film Festival (Switzerland).
 The Cinémathèque québécoise, in collaboration with Vidéographe, presented a retrospective of Donigan Cumming's works in 2014.
-In 2015, Cumming's video Culture was included in the program L'œil du photographe : la photographie et le documentaire poétique / A Photographer's Eye: Photography and the Poetic Documentary at the Festival 2015 Rencontres internationales du documentaire de Montréal.
-Two anthologies published in 2015 included entries on Cumming's photographic work: Une Collection.
-Maison européenne de la photographie (Arles: Actes Sud, 2015); and The Thames & Hudson Dictionary of Photography, ed.
-Nathalie Herschdorfer (London: Thames & Hudson Ltd., 2015).
-His artist book, Kerr's Suitcase (Montreal: Maquam Press, 2016) marked a return to photographic themes of loss and recovery.
+In 2015, Cumming's video Culture was included in the program L'œil du photographe : la photographie et le documentaire poétique / A Photographer's Eye: Photography and the Poetic Documentary at the Festival 2015 Rencontres internationales du documentaire de Montréal, complemented by a multimedia installation, A Life in Photography: Kerr's Suitcase.